TheHive-Project/CortexDocs/installation/install-guide.md

 Note that by default, the database is stored in `/var/lib/elasticsearch` and the logs in `/var/log/elasticsearch`

-### ElasticSearch inside a Docker
+### Elasticsearch inside a Docker
-You can also start ElasticSearch inside a docker.
+You can also start Elasticsearch inside a docker.
 Use the following command and do not forget to specify the absolute path for persistent data on your host :

 ```
 docker run \